 That means a gorgeous $100 bouquet can earn you 1,000 to 2,000 miles, putting you even closer to your 100,000 points goal.

 If you enjoy going out to restaurants and cafes, you’ll want to join the Mileage Plan Dining program.
 More than 10,000 U.S. restaurants participate in this free dining rewards program that lets you earn Alaska miles when dining out.

 How does it work?
 Just link a credit card to your account.
 Then, earn 1x to 5x miles per $1 on your bill, which includes everything: food, beverages, and even the tax and tip!

 You’ll earn 3 points per dollar spent if you opt into emails, and you’ll earn 5 points per dollar when you reach VIP status after dining out 11 times with Mileage Plan Dining.
 Unfortunately, you’ll earn just 1 point per dollar if you opt out of emails from Mileage Plan dining.

 To get the most out of each purchase, link a credit card that earns extra miles on dining purchases.
-One of our favorites is the Chase Sapphire Preferred® Card that earns 2 Ultimate Rewards points per dollar spent on dining and travel (including gas and grocery purchases through June 30, 2021) plus a host of other benefits.
+One of our favorites is the Chase Sapphire Preferred® Card that earns 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining, and 2x points on all other travel purchases – plus a host of other benefits.